LezWatch/lwtv-underscores/readme.md

 * `class-cmb2-metaboxes.php` - CMB2 code to make display nicer
 * `class-custom-columns.php` - Define columns for post listing
 * `class-shows-link-this.php` - Calculations for 'shows like this' (uses [Related Posts by Taxonomy](https://wordpress.org/plugins/related-posts-by-taxonomy/))
+* `class-ways-to-watch.php` - Taxonomy to allow editors to customize the 'ways to watch' on the fly, based on networks and links

 #### Debugger